rickdeng/Getting-and-Cleaning-Data-Course-Project/codebook.md

 # CODE BOOK
 ## Data Set Code Book for Data Collected From the Accelerometers From the Samsung Galaxy S Smartphone
 April 1, 2017
-Prepared by Zhidong Deng (zhidongd@gmail.com), based on data set he cleaned and got by runing the R script "run_analysis.R".
+Prepared based on data set cleaned by runing the R script "run_analysis.R".

 **1. Introduction**
   The source data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.